Harlescott: History and Topography

-Shrewsbury's livestock market was at Harlescott (between 1956 and 2006 - it is now at a new site out-of-town at Battlefield) to the north.
+Shrewsbury's livestock market was at Harlescott between 1956 and 2006 - it is now at a new site out-of-town at Battlefield) to the north.
 The site has been redeveloped with a Tesco supermarket.
 Next door there is a Park and Ride car park.
 Every Sunday, when there are no Park and Ride buses, an open-air market is held at this site.

+Harlescott has been the location of the Arriva Midlands Shrewsbury bus depot since 2012, with the newly built depot (behind the Park and Ride site by Tesco) replacing the former Midland Red/Arriva Midlands depot in Ditherington, which was then demolished.

 There were four bank branches nearby on Harlescott Lane, two of which are now closed.
-There are currently plans to expand the Tesco, including new units to accommodate the banks.
+There were plans in 2011 to expand the Tesco, including new units to accommodate the banks.
 However, these plans never came into place and the units are now housing a Greggs and a barber.

 There are two pubs in Harlescott, one called The Anchor Inn and the other Harry Hotspur.
 The latter is named after Harry Hotspur, who fought at the Battle of Shrewsbury, which took place in what is now Battlefield. ("The Coracle", Sundorne Road, "The Heathgates" on the Heathgates island, and "The Steam Wagon" on Mount Pleasant Road are also in Harlescott according to the wider definition, see above).
 Another pub, The Harlescott, recently closed and was later set alight by arsonists.
 It has now been demolished and a new supermarket (Lidl) has been built on the site.
 Recently, there has been significant retail development around Harlescott, including a newly built public house called The Featherbed and owned by Marston's Breweries.
 A Frankie & Benny's restaurant, alongside a Chiquitos, KFC and Subway have also recently opened.